West Virginia Maneuver Area: History of the WVMA

 Army maneuvers commenced within the WVMA in August 1943 under the command of the 13th Army Corps.
 The local command was headquartered at Elkins and included a signal battalion, quartermaster detachment, military police unit, a special services company, engineers, ordnance and other support elements.

 Training activities were confined to Randolph and four adjacent counties including mostly land of the Monongahela National Forest, but also some private land.
 Tent cities were erected in Elkins and other local communities to house large numbers of troops; the number swelled to 16,000 by early 1944 as classes cycled though 8-week rotations.

-Artillery training utilized a 60000 acre area in the eastern portion of the WVMA, including parts of Dolly Sods (e.g., Blackbird Knob) and Canaan Valley, for practice firing with 105mm and 155mm howitzers.
+Artillery training utilized a 60000 acre area in the eastern portion of the WVMA, including parts of Dolly Sods (e.g., Blackbird Knob) and Canaan Valley, for practice firing with 105 mm and 155 mm howitzers.
 Notices in the local newspaper warned local hunters and others to avoid this area during maneuvers.
 Improvised river crossings were conducted at the Blackwater and Dry Fork Rivers, among others.

 Both Seneca Rocks and the Blackwater Canyon were utilized for mountain climbing instruction.
 In July 1943 a detachment from Camp Hale, Colorado, instituted high-angle rock and assault climbing instruction at Seneca Rocks.
 Approximately 180 soldiers cycled through this course every 2 weeks.
 Instruction ranged from simple rock scrambling to tension cable work with pitons, including rigging skills and use of assault ropes with pulleys.
 Each class concluded with two tactical night climbs on unfamiliar rocks.

 Pack mule techniques were taught at a mule school set up near Gladwin.

 Between July 1943 and July 1944 when training ended, more than 100,000 soldiers were trained in the WVMA, among them the 94th Signal Battalion which fought in the Battle of the Bulge.